hwealnegn/MPCS51030-Assignment-5/README.md

 # hwealnegn-MPCS51030-Winter-2015-Assignment-5
 MPCS51030-Winter-2015-Assignment-5 created for hwealnegn

-Tic-Tac-Toe is an iOS application that allows users to play a game of tic-tac-toe with a computer player.
+Tic Tac Snow is an iOS application that allows users to play a game of tic-tac-toe with a computer player.